 NOTE: ‘Bitcoin market cap’ is yet another crypto misconception out there that folks get easily played by, which adds to the speculative frenzy.
 If one thinks bitcoin is a ‘coin’, well, then bitcoin has a 0.2% ‘market cap’ compared to the total aggregate value of all USD (and an even smaller fraction of the value of the other globally traded currencies).
 If one isn’t confusing (comparing) bitcoin with a ‘coin’ or a ‘company’ (if you know that bitcoin a digital commodity), then you don’t confuse (compare) the ‘market cap of bitcoin’ to other actual currencies nor the actual market cap of companies with real earnings—you compare bitcoin to other commodities.
 Better to measure bitcoin’s total value up against the total value of other commodities like gold instead of companies like McDonalds.
 For example, as per Warren Buffet, “the world’s gold stock is about 170,000 metric tons.
 If you molded all of it into a cube, it would be about 68-feet per side, about the size of a tennis court, which would fit comfortably in the middle of a baseball infield.”
 Meaning that in an apples to apples comparison, the total value of all the Bitcoin today (approx $160B) is less than 2% of the total value of all the gold (approx $10 trillion).

-11/22/17: ‘BITCOINS ARE THE LADYBOYS OF INVESTMENT’…Another heads up for anyone considering hooking up with a bitcoin (thinking it is a coin).
-BEWARE especially of the other ‘coins’ out there as well.
+11/22/17: ‘BITCOINS ARE THE LADYBOYS OF INVESTMENT’…Unlike a ladyboy, who is honest with you, telling you that they identify as a lady and that she doesn’t have traditional ‘lady parts’—beforehand, so there’s no misunderstandings—a cryptocurrency IS NOT being honest with you, telling you it identifies as a currency, without saying that it has no traditional ‘currency parts’ and leaving that up to you to figure out (until afterwards when it might be too late).
+A heads up for anyone considering hooking up with a bitcoin (thinking it is a coin)—BEWARE especially of the other ‘coins’ out there as well.
 I attended a seminar hosted by Paul Gambles, Managing Director of the MBMG Group investment advisory held at the Foreign Correspondents Club in Bangkok last night.
 Before the main speech on Artificial Intelligence and ‘Machine Learning’ portfolio management applications in legitimate Digital Financial Analysis services, Mr. Gambles warned that there are signs of ‘pump & dump’ price action taking place in the crypto space.
 Sites like ‘Pump My Coin’ are a “Crypto-voting community that will choose the next coin to pump”.
 Remember folks, NONE of these ‘coins’ are regulated, meaning that any pumping and dumping, painting the tape, churning, and/or manipulating IS NOT ILLEGAL!
 In the Bangkok Post today, Mr Gambles was quoted saying “I just keep trying to make the point that I see the scope for blockchain.
 I can’t envisage a way to design cryptos that rely on the trust of the users AND ensure absolute anonymity – if they’re totally anonymous, I just don’t see how they won’t get gamed – especially if (unregulated) therefore perfectly legal!
 Bitcoin, I’m afraid, is just as much a pump & dump as any other manipulated crypto.
 That doesn’t mean there aren’t opportunities to profit, but just as here in Bangkok after dark, things aren’t always as you’d expect.
 The lack of regulation is evident.
 Our research led us to discover that there are quite open pumping and dumping websites, and that users of Russian communication App ‘Telegram’ are actively and brazenly banding together to choose which crypto to pump & dump each week.
 These scams typically involve parties with hidden identities, who are acquiring a low value amount in assets and then bid up the price in such a way that genuine investors get tempted to part with hard earned cash for fake promises.
-Sometimes these actors are shells, registered for the sole purpose by pumpers; sometimes they can be legitimate innocent actors suffering setbacks causing the value of their assets to fall sufficiently that allow the bad actors to acquire a sufficient float to further manipulate the price.”
+Sometimes these actors are shells, registered for the sole purpose by pumpers; sometimes they can be legitimate innocent actors suffering setbacks causing the value of their assets to fall sufficiently that allow the bad actors to acquire a sufficient float to further manipulate the price.“—Paul Gambles

 11/26/17: Bitcoin prints $9,000.
 In the news, Coinbase, the largest bitcoin exchange in the U.S., added about 100,000 accounts around Thursday’s Thanksgiving holiday, bringing their total customer base to 13.1 million.
 Also in the news, remember ‘Blue Horseshoe loves Anacott Steel’?
 Now it looks like Ms. Watanabe loves bitcoin.
 The bitcoin (BTC) / Japanese yen (JPY) pair has the largest share of total trading in the cryptocommodity space.
 The bitcoin / U.S. dollar (USD) pair trading volume accounts for 24 percent, and the bitcoin / South Korean won pair comes in third at 10 percent.